DubiousCactus/fever/README.md

 - [x] v0.0.7: Add a tool executable to wrap a script and launch the trace replay TUI
 - [ ] v0.0.8: PDB++ TUI integration + flexible API
 - [ ] v0.0.9: Live trace graph update for the TUI
-- [ ] v0.1.0: Rewrite the architecture into a "process isolation" replay engine with
+- [ ] v0.1.0: Rewrite the architecture into a "process isolation" replay engine with IPC.
-    IPC: "A process-isolated execution engine that boots into a pre-patched runtime and then accepts replay commands over IPC."
 - [ ] v0.1.1: Handle all edge cases (decorated functions, methods, etc.) in hot reloading engine